 The Research Master's programme in Brain and Cognitive Sciences is offered by the Institute for Interdisciplinary Studies (IIS), in close collaboration with the Amsterdam Brain and Cognition Center (ABC).

-The Master's programme aims to train students to become experts in their specific subfield of the Brain and Cognitive Sciences but with a clear understanding and appreciation of the contribution made by the other subfields.
+The Research Master's programme aims to train students to become experts in their specific subfield of the Brain and Cognitive Sciences but with a clear understanding and appreciation of the contribution made by the other subfields.
 All students complete a core curriculum next to their chosen direction within the Research Master's programme in Brain and Cognitive Sciences.
-The core curriculum of this programme integrates various perspectives from within the discipline and includes a weekly journal club and an annual summer school, both of which focus on cutting-edge topics in an intensively interdisciplinary setting.
+The core curriculum of this programme integrates various perspectives from within the discipline and includes a weekly journal club and an annual summer school, both focussing on cutting-edge topics in an intensively interdisciplinary setting.

 The Master's programme in Brain and Cognitive Sciences provides its graduates with the necessary theoretical, intellectual and empirical tools to pursue an academic career (PhD programme) in cognitive and neurosciences or in a related discipline.
 In addition to an academic career, graduates of the Brain and Cognitive Sciences programme also find work in applied research.

-Applicants with another Bachelor's degree may also be admitted to the Research Master provided they have an adequate academic background in the field of neuroscience and/or cognitive sciences.
+Applicants with another Bachelor's degree may also be admitted to the Research Master, provided they have an adequate academic background in the field of neuroscience and/or cognitive sciences.

 |Degree programme||MSc Brain and Cognitive Sciences|